 We may earn affiliate commissions for the recommended products.
 Learn more.

-In 2023, Americans suffered a staggering $43 billion in losses to various fraud schemes, with identity theft among the highest on the list.
-The cybersecurity threat landscape has shifted, with cybercriminals now using AI and deepfake technology to carry out more advanced attacks.
-Most alarming is the 266% surge in information-stealing malware designed to capture everything from email credentials to banking details.
-These tools can silently harvest your personal data for months before you realize you've been compromised.
-To combat these threats, you need a capable identity theft prevention system.
+In 2023, Americans suffered a staggering $43 billion in losses to various fraud schemes, with identity theft ranking among the highest.
+As the cybersecurity landscape shifts, cybercriminals now use AI and deepfake tech to perform more advanced attacks.
+To combat these threats, you need a capable identity theft prevention system like IdentityForce.

-As a cybersecurity researcher at Cybernews, I've worked with our research team to thoroughly analyze IdentityForce, a longstanding identity protection service now owned by TransUnion.
-This review will examine how effectively IdentityForce guards against these evolving threats.
-I will evaluate its protective features, monitoring capabilities, and overall value to help you determine whether it is worth your money.
+As a cybersecurity researcher at Cybernews, I've worked with our research team to analyze IdentityForce, a longstanding identity protection service now owned by TransUnion.
+Hence, this IdentityForce review will examine how effectively this tool guards against the evolving threats.
+I’ll evaluate its features, monitoring capabilities, and overall value to help you determine whether it is worth your money.

 IdentityForce overview